 A diagnosis of alcoholism involves answering “yes” to at least two of 12 diagnostic questions.
 The questions aren’t about how much or how often someone drinks, but what consequences stem from their drinking.
-Alcoholics may maintain their responsibilities in the short-run, but eventually, the drinking will catch up with them.
+Alcoholics may maintain their responsibilities in the short run, but eventually, the drinking catches up with them.

 What’s the definition of alcoholism?

 Alcoholism (now known as alcohol use disorder) is a disease in which a person has a desire or physical need to consume alcohol, even though drinking is causing negative consequences in their life.

 According to the latest diagnostic standard, the disease is diagnosed using the following eleven questions.
 If the answer is “yes” to more than two of these in the last 12 months, your husband meets the clinical diagnosis for Alcohol Use Disorder.